 The Cynefin framework

-Cynefin is a complexity framework devised by Dave Snowden of Cognitive Edge.
-The framework allows people to make sense of a situation, to understand the nature of its complexity, and determine the best course of action.
+Cynefin is a sense-making framework created by Dave Snowden of Cognitive Edge.
+The framework allows people to make sense of a situation, to understand its context, and determine the appropriate course of action.

 Its application is vast and profound.
 It offers teams, leaders and policy-makers a tool to determine the nature of a situation with guiding decision-making models.